Blog hero image

 What is a US Person?

 According to US tax law, US persons include not only US citizens but also individuals with a Green Card.
 Interestingly, Swiss citizens who were born and raised in Switzerland can also be considered US persons—specifically if they also hold a US passport.
-This can occur, for example, through birth in the USA or through American parents.
+This can happen through birth in the USA or through American parents.

 FATCA and Worldwide US Taxation

 The reason for many Swiss banks’ reluctance lies in the Foreign Account Tax Compliance Act (FATCA).
-This US law, introduced in 2010, requires foreign financial institutions to report account data of US persons directly to the American tax authority, the IRS.
-For Swiss banks, this means considerable administrative effort.
+This US law, introduced in 2010, requires foreign financial institutions to report account data of US persons directly to the IRS.
+For Swiss banks, that means considerable administrative effort.

 The USA is one of the few countries worldwide that taxes its citizens even when they live abroad and already pay taxes there.
 This worldwide tax obligation applies regardless of where the income is earned.
 US persons must therefore file a US tax return every year, even if they haven’t lived in the USA for decades.
-Many smaller banks and financial service providers therefore completely forgo accepting US persons as customers.
+Many smaller banks and financial service providers simply opt out of taking US persons as customers.

-Important: Once you are a US citizen, you must disclose this when opening an account, regardless of whether you have another citizenship.
+Important: As soon as you’re a US citizen, you must disclose this when opening an account, regardless of whether you also hold another citizenship.
 The bank is required to report your data to the US tax authority.

 PostFinance